 Our future success significantly depends on our continued ability to execute our business strategy, continue to improve our existing products and design, develop, produce and market innovative new products.
 Product design, development, innovation and enhancement is often a complex, time-consuming and costly process involving significant investment in research and development, with no assurance of return on investment.
 There can be no assurance that we will be able to develop and introduce new and improved products in a timely or efficient manner or that new and improved products, if developed, will achieve market acceptance.
 Our products generally must conform to various evolving and sometimes competing industry standards, which may adversely affect our ability to compete in certain markets or require us to incur significant costs.
 In addition, our customers generally impose very high quality and reliability standards on our products, which often change and may be difficult or costly to satisfy.
 Any inability to satisfy customer quality and reliability standards or comply with industry standards and technical requirements may adversely affect demand for our products and our results of operations.
-In addition, our growth is dependent on our continued ability to identify and penetrate new markets where we have limited experience and competition is intense.
-Some of our customers in these markets are less established, which could subject us to increased credit risk.
+In addition, our growth is dependent on our ability to generate new design opportunities and win competitive bid selection processes.
+Failure to obtain a particular design win may prevent us from obtaining design wins in subsequent generations of a particular product and could also weaken our position in future competitive selection processes.
+Our growth is also dependent on our ability to identify and penetrate new markets where we have limited experience and competition is intense.
+Some of our customers in new markets are less established, which could subject us to increased credit risk.
 There can be no assurance that the markets we serve and/or target based on our business strategy will grow in the future, that our existing and new products will meet the requirements of these markets, that our products, or the products in which our products are used, will achieve customer acceptance in these markets, that competitors will not force price reductions or take market share from us, or that we can achieve or maintain adequate gross margins or profits in these markets.
-Additionally, developing markets, such as the developing Internet of Things (IoT) market, require significant investments and resources in order to compete effectively and there can be no assurance that we will achieve success in these markets.
+Additionally, developing markets, such as the developing Internet of Things (IoT) market, require significant investments, resources and technological advancements in order to compete effectively and there can be no assurance that we will achieve success in these markets.
 Furthermore, a decline in demand in one or several of our end-user markets could have a material adverse effect on the demand for our products and our results of operations.